The quickest way to send money internationally

 Foreign exchange brokers are generally cheaper than money transfer firms and can offer higher exchange rates.
 The transfer is not usually instant but you might be able to get the money overseas within 24 hours – depending on the currency and the destination.

 If you want to transfer money from your UK current account to an account overseas, most banks and building societies offer an express service.
 It’s not exactly instant but the money could arrive within a day.
-The fees for express services are significant, and can be as high as £40.
-It’s important to factor the exchange rate into the total cost, but if security is your priority, a bank or building society might be your preferred option as they are normally members of the FSCS.
+The fees for express services are significant and It’s important to factor the exchange rate into the total cost, but if security is your priority, a bank or building society might be your preferred option as they are normally members of the FSCS.

 What are same-day international money transfers?